 How Can I Unlock My Phone?

 Local SIM cards are cheaper and have inexpensive data rates.
-Trust me -- you don't want to rely on data roaming while you're overseas unless you don't want to end up with a five-figure bill when you return home.
-They're also easy to get your hands on -- most of them are available from an airport, and if not, most grocery stores stock them and can help you get yours set up and working before you leave.
+You don't want to rely on data roaming while you're overseas unless you want to end up with a five-figure bill when you return home.
+They're also easy to get your hands on—most of them are available from an airport, and if not, most grocery stores stock them and can help you get yours set up and working before you leave.

 If you're not comfortable with getting a stranger in a dark store to unlock your phone, or you're a Sprint customer, there are still some options available for you.

-Pick up a cheap phone for your trip: I wouldn't recommend doing this if your trip will be lasting less than a month (it's simply not worth the expense and hassle), but if you'll be traveling for longer (several months of more), it'll be well worth picking up a cheap smartphone for your travels.
-I'd recommend picking up one of these budget smartphones (under $200) for your time away.
+Pick up a cheap phone for your trip: It's not recommended to do this if your trip will be lasting less than a month (it's simply not worth the expense and hassle), but if you are traveling for longer (several months or more), it'll be well worth picking up a cheap smartphone for your travels.
+Most recommend picking up one of these budget smartphones (under $200) for your time away.

 Use a portable hotspot: You can buy or rent a portable hotspot for your trip, depending on how long it is.
-If it's a short trip, rent a hotspot from a company like Xcom and you'll have unlimited data for your trip (at a high price); if you'll be traveling for longer, you can buy a hotspot, put a local SIM card in it as you would your phone, and connect to the hotspot as if was a Wi-Fi network.
+If it's a short trip, rent a hotspot and you'll have unlimited data for your trip (at a high price); if you are traveling for longer, you can buy a hotspot, put a local SIM card in it as you would your phone, and connect to the hotspot as if was a Wi-Fi network.

 Use your tablet: If you own a tablet that has a SIM card slot, you're in luck!
 These always come unlocked.
 If you can't unlock your phone to use it as you travel, use your tablet instead.
 This is definitely more convenient in a dorm room than when trying to navigate when walking around a city.